+STARTTS is the NSW Service for the Treatment and Rehabilitation of Torture and Trauma Survivors.
 STARTTS is a specialist, non-profit organisation that for 30 years has provided culturally relevant psychological treatment and support, and community interventions, to help people and communities heal the scars of torture and refugee trauma and rebuild their lives in Australia.
 STARTTS also fosters a positive recovery environment through the provision of training to services, advocacy and policy work.

 Why does STARTTS exist?